techidaily/site-win11-tips/source/_posts/is-your-usb-wi-fi-adapter-not-connecting-or-working-on-windows-8-ways-to-fix-it.md

  While a network reset may also help fix the issue under discussion, it will revert all your network customizations and erase your saved passwords for previous Wi-Fi connections.
 Therefore, you may have to set up your Wi-Fi connections from scratch.

- If that's not a problem for you, you should[reset the network settings on Windows](https://www.makeuseof.com/reset-network-settings-windows-11/) .
+ If that's not a problem for you, you should [reset the network settings on Windows](https://www.makeuseof.com/reset-network-settings-windows-11/) .

 ## Connect Your USB Wi-Fi Adapter Without a Hitch